 Seeing as my career as a business coach developed from a love of independent retailers it will be no surprise to you that I follow quite a few indie businesses local to Hertfordshire.
-Supporting our economy is something I feel very strongly about and whilst I’m a huge advocate for outsourcing unnecessary workloads, I am beginning to notice a phenomenon on managed social media accounts that I feel morally obliged to shout about.
+Supporting our economy is something I feel very strongly about and whilst I’m a huge advocate for outsourcing unnecessary workloads, I am beginning to notice a phenomenon in the social media management of accounts, that I feel morally obliged to shout about.

-Very frequently when I enquire into products or services through a managed social media account I am left with my enquiry completely unanswered.
+Very frequently when I enquire into products or services through an account which should be benefitting from social media management I am left with my enquiry completely unanswered.
 Something I find frustrating for the brand owner as we all know that the kind of customer who actively seeks our products or service is in fact, the dream customer.
 Requiring absolutely no effort to convert the sale is what we all want right?

 So why is it my enquiries are going unanswered?
 Well, more often than not a freelance social media manager is handling multiple businesses and accounts and potentially your venture is not their top priority.
 This can happen for a number of reasons however I’ve compiled a list of advice to help you combat this should you fall prey to these kinds of lost opportunities.